ermannog/PowerShell/README.md

 - Export certificate on PFX file with entire chain and all external properties
 - Export public key on CER file

+## Execute-WindowsUpdate
+Script that execute Windows Update on local computer

 ## Get-CSVReportFileInfo
 Get a Report in CSV format of file information in the specified path